isabella232/campaign-learn.en/help/process-management/refine-targets-by-combining-query-results.md

 ---
 title: Refine targets by combining query results
-description: Learn how to refine your target by combining query results in a workflow using the intersection or the union activities.
+description: Learn how to refine your target by using intersection or union activities to combine query results in a workflow.
 feature: Workflows, Targeting Activity, Query Editor
 kt: 7844
 thumbnail: 334304.jpg